 6. Include social media sharing icons on all the pages of the site.

 On your website pages, there should be a row or column of social media logos which, if you click on them, will let you share that page easily on social media.
-You should include Twitter, Facebook, LinkedIn and Google+ and email at the minimum.
+You should include Twitter, Facebook, LinkedIn, and Google Business Pro, and email at the minimum.
 If your site uses a lot of pictures, you should also include Pinterest.

 7. Include links to follow your social media accounts in a prominent place on all pages of the website.